AnonymousDod/AnonymousDod/README.md

 ### Hi, I'm Rod Kent Ito 👋

-I am a student developer from the Philippines with an interest in web applications and AI.
+I am a student developer from the Philippines with a passion for building modern web applications and exploring AI.

 ---